Locke & Key: Plot summary

-Many years later, Dodge's spirit re-enters the physical world through the well at Keyhouse, due to actions taken by Dodge prior to his death.
-Trapped in the well, Dodge's spirit reaches out to a young abused prodigy, Sam Lesser, and convinces him to attack the Lockes and kill Rendell, looking for the Omega Key, as well as the Anywhere Key, which is capable of freeing Dodge from the well.
-After the gruesome murder of their father, the Locke kids, Tyler, Kinsey, and Bode move with their mother Nina across the country to Keyhouse and begin discovering its secrets.
-Sam escapes prison and follows the Lockes to Massachusetts.
-He attacks the family again at Keyhouse, at which time Dodge tricks Bode into bringing him the Anywhere Key.
-Dodge escapes from the well, kills Sam and returns to Lovecraft in the same body as he had thirty years before.
+Around 2010, the fragment of Dodge's spirit partially possesses Ellie, who then conjures the rest of Dodge's spirit in the physical world at the magical well at Keyhouse, but Dodge is trapped within the well house.
+In 2011, Dodge's spirit reaches out to a young, abused prodigy, Sam Lesser, and convinces him to force Rendell to give him the Anywhere Key (which will allow Dodge to escape the wellhouse) and the Omega Key.
+When Rendell refuses, Sam murders him, but Sam is then incapacitated by Tyler, Rendell's oldest son, and captured by the police.
+The Locke family, children Tyler, Kinsey, Bode, and mother Nina, move across the country to Keyhouse, reuniting with Duncan, and begin discovering the house's secrets.
+Sam escapes prison with Dodge's help and follows the Lockes to Massachusetts.
+Sam attacks the family again at Keyhouse, but Dodge also tricks Bode into bringing him the Anywhere Key in case Sam fails again.
+Dodge escapes from the wellhouse with Bode's help, kills Sam, and returns to Lovecraft in the same body as he had thirty years before.

-Dodge re-enters high school under the guise of a new student, intimidating his way into the home of one of Kinsey's teachers and Dodge's former friends.
-Over the next year, Dodge secretly tries to recover the various keys – in particular the Omega Key – from the children, collecting many, though hindered by Tyler and Kinsey.
-Dodge is eventually discovered but manages to switch bodies and possess Bode before they can kill him.
-Now free to explore the house as Bode, Dodge finally finds the Omega Key and plans his takeover after-prom party in the caves.
-He releases several demons and many of the students are killed.
-Dodge is ultimately undone by Tyler and Dodge's spirit is forced back into the well, though Bode's empty body is cremated before Bode's soul has a chance to return to it.
-In the epilogue, Tyler returns to the well to finally free Dodge's spirit from the demon, having used a sliver of whispering iron inherited from his father to forge an "Alpha Key" capable of undoing possession.
-Tyler is able to speak with his father one last time, and he restores Bode's physical form.
+Dodge intimidates his way into living in Ellie's home, who is now a teacher at the same high school she originally attended with Dodge, and where Tyler and Kinsey are enrolled; Dodge also re-enters the school under the guise of a new student and Ellie's cousin.
+Over the next year, Dodge secretly tries to recover the various keys – particularly the Omega Key – from the children, collecting many, though hindered by Tyler and Kinsey.
+Dodge is eventually discovered but manages to switch bodies and possesses Bode before they can kill him.
+Now free to explore the house as Bode, Dodge finally finds the Omega Key and plans his takeover during the after-prom party in the sea cave.
+Demons possess several students, and many others are killed.
+Dodge is ultimately undone by Tyler, having re-discovered the "whispering" iron from his father; he forges an "Alpha Key" with Duncan's help, which can exorcise a demon from the possessed soul, though it is fatal to the physical host.
+Dodge spirit in Bode's body is forced back into the well, killing the spirit again, though Bode's empty body is cremated before Bode's soul has a chance to return into it.

+In the epilogue, Tyler conjures Dodge's spirit again and uses the Alpha Key to finally exorcise Dodge from Lucas' soul, allowing Lucas' unpossessed soul to finally rest in death.
+Tyler uses the well's magic to speak with his father one last time.
+Finally, Tyler restores Bode's spirit to his physical form using the Animal Key.